 On 4/20, the day before New Jersey adult-use cannabis sales began, ATCs dispensed 5,400 ounces of medical cannabis.

-In the five days following the beginning of adult-use sales, 7,500 ounces were dispensed to patients.
+In the five days following the beginning of adult-use sales, 7,500 ounces were sold to patients by dispensaries.
+They will likely get more New adult-use cannabis consumers to serve soon.

 “We expected sales to be substantial.
 The data shows that the market is effectively serving both adult-use consumers and patients,” said NJCRC Executive Director Jeff Brown.
 “We continue to monitor inventory and access for patients.
 And are prepared to take enforcement action against any ATC that does not meet the requirements for patient access and supply.”